fumitoh/modelx/doc/source/installation.rst

 Pandas
 ^^^^^^
-Although you can install modelx without Pandas, it is highly recommended that you have Pandas installed, together with other packages Pandas depends on, such as NumPy, so that you can export Spaces and Cells to Pandas DataFrame and Series.
+Although pandas is not strictly required for modelx, you should have pandas installed, as some methods in modelx require pandas and errors will be raised if such methods are called without pandas installed.

+In most Python distributions, pandas is pre-installed, but if it's not installed,  install it by typing ``pip install pandas`` in the console, or if you're using Anaconda, by ``conda install pandas``.

 Openpyxl
 ^^^^^^^^
 OpenPyXL is a package that supports reading from and writing to Excel files.
-Openpyxl is also not required, but it is desirable to hav it installed to enable modelx to interface with Excel files.
+OpenPyXL is also not strictly required, but some methods, such as :meth:`~modelx.core.model.Model.new_pandas` depend on it to interface with Excel files.
+So to have modelx fully function, you should have OpenPyXL installed.

+To install OpenPyXL from ``pip``, type ``pip install openpyxl`` in the console, or if you're using Anaconda, type ``conda install openpyxl``.

 Spyder
 ^^^^^^